Singtel GOMO and StarHub giga are pulling out all the stops in their clash for young mobile users, but which telco offers better value?

 Both GOMO and giga offer free incoming calls and free Caller ID across all their plans, so that’s a tie.

 However, giga allows you to roll over any unused data at the end of the month, helping you to squeeze out that little bit more value from your fee.
-Do note that only two rollovers are allowed per year though.

 Benefits: GOMO offers upfront savings